analogjs/language-tools/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a `test.html1`
+- In the [Extension Development Host] instance of VSCode, open a `test.analog`
   - Type `<d|` to try HTML completion
   - Type `<style>.foo { c| }</style>` to try CSS completion
   - Have `<style>.foo { }</style>` to see CSS Diagnostics